Chair: Assist. Prof. Alev YALÇINKAYA

-The specialization of the department is in the areas of Cognitive-Developmental Psychology, Neuropsychology, and Clinical and Health Psychology.
+The specialization of the department is in the areas of Cognitive-Developmental Psychology, Neuropsychology, Cultural Psychology, Forensic Psychology and Clinical Psychology.
 There is a psychology laboratory where faculty and students carry out research on the acquisition and loss basic cognitive, affective and behavioral skills.

 Graduates of the program with a B.A. can utilize their research skills in academic environments, consultancy firms or other organizations doing qualitative and quantitative research.
 They can find employment in the fields of public relations and media, human resources, advertising, marketing, and nongovernmental organizations engaged in community and social work, in preschool or school settings, or in special education, to name a few.
 For work in the clinical and counseling areas an M.A or further degree is required.

 LO 1.
 Mastering the major concepts, theoretical perspectives, and historical trends of psychology as a scientific discipline.

 LO 2.
 Demonstrating familiarity with the subfields of psychology and their methods and applications.

 LO 3.
 Incorporating the theories and empirical bases of psychology.

 LO 4.
 Comparing the similarities and differences of other scientific disciplines with psychology, understanding their potential contribution to psychology, and develop an awareness of interdisciplinary studies.

 LO 5.
 Understanding the basic characteristics and principles of psychological research, and research ethics.

 LO 6.
 Understanding the basic research methods in psychology, including research design, data collection, data analysis and explanation by using recent information technologies.